 - Pull the final flap over the gift and tuck it in.

-If you'd rather see a demonstration, watch the video below.
+If you'd rather see a demonstration, watch this video.

 Why do we wrap presents?